TehShrike/abstract-state-router/readme.md

 For backwards compatibility reasons, `defaultQuerystringParameters` will work as well (though it does not function any differently).

-`canLeaveState` is an optional function with the state's domApi as its sole argument.
-If it returns `false`, navigation from the state will be prevented.
-If it is returns `true` or is left `undefined`, state changes will not be prevented.
+`canLeaveState` is an optional function that takes two arguments: the state's domApi, and an object with the `name` and `parameters` of the state that the user is attempting to navigate to.
+It can return either a boolean, or a promise that resolves to a boolean.
+If `canLeaveState` returns `false`, navigation from the current state will be prevented.
+If the function returns `true` the state change will continue.

 ### resolve(data, parameters, callback(err, content).redirect(stateName, [stateParameters]))